Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Method

-\textbf{Relationship to SPO} \ \ Similar to DDSPO, Step-by-step Preference Optimization (SPO)~\citep{liang2025aestheticposttrainingdiffusionmodels} also introduces stepwise supervision along the denoising trajectory.
-At each timestep, SPO samples multiple candidates from a shared noisy latent \(\x_t\) and selects a win–lose pair \((\x_{t-1}^w, \x_{t-1}^l)\) based on a step-aware reward model pretrained to assess visual quality.
-Unlike prior DPO methods that propagate preference labels from final sample pairs across entire trajectories, SPO determines preference locally within a single denoising step using this pretrained reward model, enabling the model to identify preferences focusing on subtle, fine-grained visual details—such as texture, lighting, or color tone—rather than high-level semantic or layout features.
-This design effectively enhances image aesthetics by emphasizing nuanced human aesthetic preferences driven by these subtle visual cues; however, as reported in the original paper~\citep{liang2025aestheticposttrainingdiffusionmodels}, SPO offers limited improvement for text–image alignment and cannot be directly applied to deterministic flow-matching models~\citep{lipman2023flow, xie2024sana} due to its reliance on stochastic candidate sampling.
-In contrast, DDSPO achieves stepwise supervision without such restrictions by directly deriving preference signals from contrastive policy pairs generated via prompt perturbations.
-This formulation is effective for both aesthetic enhancement and text–to-image alignment, and can be applied to both diffusion and flow-based generative models.
-Moreover, unlike SPO, DDSPO requires no auxiliary reward model or labeled preference data, as prompt perturbations intrinsically yield dense, stepwise training signals that enable free and scalable preference alignment.
+\textbf{Relationship to SPO} \ \ Step-by-step Preference Optimization (SPO)~\cite{liang2025aestheticposttrainingdiffusionmodels} also provides stepwise supervision, but it does so by sampling multiple candidates from a shared noisy latent $\x_t$ and selecting a win--lose pair $(\x_{t-1}^w,\x_{t-1}^l)$ using a step-aware reward model trained to assess visual quality.
+Since this reward model is trained using preference signals constructed through the forward process, it may provide a imperfect reward signal for the model’s actual backward denoising transitions.
+Consequently, SPO's step-aware reward tends to prioritize subtle, fine-grained visual details (\eg, texture, lighting, color tone) over high-level semantic or layout features, which leads to limited improvements in text--image alignment, as reported in the original paper~\cite{liang2025aestheticposttrainingdiffusionmodels} \dohyun{and further evaluated under our setup in the \cref{sec:supp_additional_comparisons}}.
+Moreover, SPO relies on stochastic multi-candidate sampling for per-step selection, which limits its applicability to deterministic flow-matching models~\cite{lipman2023flow, xie2024sana}.
+In contrast, DDSPO provides stepwise supervision without relying on a step-aware reward model or stochastic multi-candidate sampling (and per-step selection) as in SPO.
+Instead, DDSPO derives contrastive score targets aligned with the model's actual denoising trajectory by defining stepwise supervision directly from a contrastive policy pair.
+This formulation is effective for both aesthetic enhancement and text--to-image alignment, and can be applied to both diffusion and flow-based generative models.
 We empirically validate these properties across diverse architectures and tasks in \cref{sec:experiments}.